mandakan/life-compass/README.md

 ---

 ## Life Compass - Concept and Methodology

+The source and inspiration for this app is: https://kbtiprimarvarden.se/behandling/kbt-manualer/primarvardsanpassad-kbt-vid-depression/modul-varderingar/

 The Life Compass is a tool for **self-reflection and personal sustainability**.
 It helps users evaluate different aspects of their lives, identify imbalances, and create action plans for improvement.